Central Symmetry

 parallel line

-• Any line passing through the origin is a fixed line
+• Every line through the origin is an invariant line

 fixed line